narayananpp/narayananpp.github.io/_projects/8_project.md

     </div>
 </div>
 <div class="caption">
-    Fig. displaying the overall architecture used for controlling the service robot
+    Fig. highlighting the overall architecture used for controlling the service robot
 </div>

+Data was collected by operating the robot using a Joystick control over 2 surfaces with varying surface characteristics.

+**More details about the dataset and the method are available at [Indoor Robot Navigation Dataset](https://www.kaggle.com/datasets/narayananpp/indoor-robot-navigation-dataset-irnd) [Slides](https://www.slideshare.net/slideshow/dataset-generation-interfaces-for-intelligent-robotics/253320030#9)**
+Report available under **"Publications and Technical Reports"** subsection of this webpage.